PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 multiple-post, multiple-chain, per-axis, and rejection cases.
 Keep validation minimal and strictly sequential, commit and push, and do not create a pull request.

+## Mean/MaxPool/Concat/Conv ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/mean_maxpool_concat_layout.py`.
+Its function and the corrected predecessor at checkpoint `7b0f08a9` are each 382 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains `_optimize_transpose_mean_maxpool_concat_conv_chains` as a one-return compatibility wrapper.
+Its position in `_run_qlinear_mean_concat_recovery_sequence` and both production sequence boundaries are unchanged.

+Direct owner/wrapper characterization covers static, dynamic batch, multiple-post, multiple-chain, and rejection graphs.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including constant payloads, options, per-axis quantization, tensor metadata, topology, and diagnostics.
+Architecture tests parse axes ownership, rank-four planning, commit ordering, and conditional pruning from the module owner, prevent a lowerer import cycle, require one wrapper dispatch, and preserve the ordered recovery sequence.
+Extraction made `_quant_scale_count` unused in the lowerer, so that import was removed; seven prior Ruff findings remain.

+Validation completed as follows:

+- corrected old/new owner AST comparison: exact, 382 lines each;
+- focused owner/wrapper and architecture selector:
+  `34 passed, 246 deselected in 2.00s`;
+- changed-file focused branch regression: `678 passed in 22.62s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.31s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+No model conversion was repeated.
+The ownership move is mechanically exact, direct tests cover every synthetic non-zero family, and the previous sequential QLinear recovery audit established zero production rewrites and zero process- tree SWAP for every measured candidate.
+Public API, CLI, valid behavior/ statistics, ordered boundaries, TensorFlow isolation, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; future work is commit/push only and must not create a pull request.

+At restart, inventory and characterize the next raw source-order owner before editing it: `_canonicalize_softmax_transpose_chains` (190 lines).
+Freeze its positive and rejection topology, axis option changes, aliasing, fixed-point/ pruning behavior, statistics, and ordered production boundaries before any correction or extraction.
+Reuse existing model evidence, keep additional validation minimal and strictly sequential, commit and push, and do not create a pull request.